ericthebell/ericthebell.github.io/offerings.md

 **Outcome**.
 You will get an evaluation of the team and strategic recommendations to support team development.
 Your team will get hands-on practice with different design processes and mentorship.

-### **Executive team education**
+### **Executive team design support**

 **What it is**.
-Educational sessions for leadership to deepen understanding of product design roles, processes, and integration within the organization.
+Sessions with leadership to deepen understanding of product design roles, processes, and integration within the organization.

 **Approach**.
-Presentation to leadership about design role and processes.
+Demonstrations with leadership about design role and processes.
 Get your hands dirty together by participating in select team activities.
-Join regular team share-outs
+Join regular team share-outs.
+Craft a hiring document to recruit design team members.

 **Outcome**.
-Alignment between leadership and design team about
+Alignment between leadership and design team about design team's role, skillsets, and hiring approach.

 ## [Let’s talk.](https://cal.com/ericthebell/office-hours)